Connerjm/Weather-Dashboard/README.md

 ## Todos

-- [ ] Impliment the search history, saving locally.
+- [x] Impliment the search history, saving locally.
-- [ ] Validate User input/Handle error codes from API calls.
+- [x] Validate User input/Handle error codes from API calls.
+- [ ] Put the error alert in a modal?
 - [ ] Get the users current city and initialize to that location?
 - [ ] Put State abriviations after city names in the history and current forecast card?